albar965/littlenavmap-manual/src/en/MAPTHEMES.rst

 the map directory from a downloaded or self created map theme to the ``data\maps\earth`` directory.

+Note that you need to restart *Little Navmap* to see the new map themes in the menu.

 .. tip::

       Also check out the `Little Navmap Support Forum at